admin-cf-1/cardano-coin-selection/information/specification.md

 to cover payments to recipients listed in the [requested output list](#requested-output-list).

-Normally, this parameter would be assigned to the complete [UTxO set](#utxo-set) of a wallet, giving the coin selection algorithm access to the total value associated with that wallet.
+Normally, this parameter would be assigned with the complete [UTxO set](#utxo-set) of a wallet, giving the coin selection algorithm access to the total value associated with that wallet.

-### Maximum Input Count Function
+### Maximum Input Count

-_(definition of maximum input count function)_
+An _upper bound_ on the number of UTxO entries that the coin selection algorithm is permitted to select from the [initial UTxO set](#initial-utxo-set).

 ## Results